- You Need to Visit Campeche: Here’s Why

 Campeche could be part of a Disney fairytale: pirates, colorful houses, forts and the kindest people.
 I could feel like a princess when I walked its colorful streets with a bunch of pigeons flying all over the place.

 Campeche city is beyond pretty

-Every corner in Campeche city is picture perfect.
-Colorful houses and façades, walls and fortress and lovely little cars every now make the perfect photo paradise!
+Every corner in Campeche city is picture-perfect.
+Colorful houses and façades, walls and fortresses and lovely little cars every now make the perfect photo paradise!

 Because of that, it’s a popular location for wedding photography and we discovered it is a very instagram-friendly city, with plenty of instagram spots.

 You can follow me on instagram to see more pictures from Campeche.

 Its historic center has been restored and every façade shines in bright pastel colors.
 I could spend hours taking pictures… actually I did!